christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 ### Test
 You cannot test if it works until the next TODO.

-## TODO 2: Use previous function to only render tiles on camera.
-See the title to know if it has been well done
+## TODO 2: Use previous function to only render tiles on camera

 ### Explication
 Now it is the time to know if it works.
 You have to pass the position of the tile in pixels and the width and the height of the tiles of the map.